How to Match#

 At the same time, however, if there’s no imbalance, then you don’t really need to do matching.

-So when should you use it?
-When your distributions have both areas of overlap and areas of imbalance.
+So in other words, you use matching in situations where the distribution of explanatory variables have both areas of overlap and areas of imbalance.

 Checking Balance#